JoakimTeixeira/loyalty-as-a-service/README.md

 ## Running the Project

+To get started:

-To get started, fork the repository and add your AWS and Docker credentials to the environment variables in the `access.sh` file.
+1. Fork the repository and add your AWS and Docker credentials to the environment variables in the `access.sh` file.

-Also create a AWS EC2 pair key called `vockey.pem` and move it to the `terraform/Kafka` folder.
+2. Create a AWS EC2 pair key called `vockey.pem` and move it to the `terraform/Kafka` folder.

-This project uses docker to containerize the Quarkus microservices, so login into your docker account with the command:
+3. This project uses docker to containerize the Quarkus microservices, so login into your docker account with the command:

           docker login

     Or use the `Docker Desktop` application in your operational system

-Then run the following command to provision the AWS resources:
+4. Then run the following command to provision the AWS resources:

           source ./scripts/DeploymentAutomation-ubuntu.sh

     To destroy all resources, run he command:

           source ./scripts/UndeploymentAutomation.sh

     If you want to remove all your credentials from the project, run the command:

           source ./scripts/clean-all-projects.sh